Grigorij-Dudnik/XLeRobot-contrib/docs/en/source/software/getting_started/LLM_agent.md

 ## LLM Agent Control

 Imagine telling the robot "go cleanup my kitchen" and watching it doing so.
 This tutorial will show you how you can make your XLeRobot fully autonomous, self-decision making machine by providing it with LLM agent.
-An agent that, by seeing world through camera and hearing your voice commands, be able to move the robot and manipulate objects using VLA policies.
+An agent that uses camera vision and voice commands to move the robot and manipulate objects with VLA policies.

 Demo of agent controlling XLeRobot, that has a task to grab a notebook and give it to human: